suitcss/suit/doc/components.md

 template.
 A component's templates might make use of utilities and other components.

+### Component scope

+The component's core class name (e.g., `ComponentName`) reserves a namespace that can only be used by that component.

+Avoid tight coupling between components, even if that means the code is not as DRY as you think it should be.

 ### One pattern, one component, one file

 **Each component should implement a single part of the UI**.
 Don't try to do